Nativu5/forkbl/README.md

 ## Usage

+For the first time, you need to install the protocol handler on your PC.

 ```powershell
 powershell ./scripts/install.ps1
 ```

 Then open the bastion host web page, it will call the `ForkBL.exe` to establish the connection.

+## Note

+This tool is released under study purpose only.